Introduction to ASP.NET Core Connection String

 ASP.NET Core Connection String Configuring

-In ASP.NET Core Web Application appSettings.json is the configuration file that is used here.
-The main purpose of this is used to store the connection string to the database.
-However, it is also used to store a variety of other settings which we can use in our application.
+In ASP.NET Core Web Application, appSettings.json is the configuration file used here.
+The main purpose is to store the connection string in the database.
+However, it is also used to store various other settings that we can use in our application.

 There are several configuration providers in ASP.NET Core; the configuration providers read the configuration data from several sources of configurations like key-value pairs; let’s see the following methods as follows,

-The above topics give the information on the configuration in ASP.NET Core.
+The above topics give information on the configuration in ASP.NET Core.

 ASP.NET Core Connection String web application